Shaflovescoffee19/Shaflovescoffee19/README.md

 * Published 8 peer-reviewed articles | 180+ citations
 * Integrated expertise in computational workflows and wet lab (both sides of the bench😉)

+## What I've been building
+Over the past few months I built a 10-project ML portfolio working through the techniques that keep showing up in computational biology research.
+Started from scratch, went in order, and tried to actually understand each method rather than just run the code.

 | Project | What I learned | Techniques | Why I built it |
 |---------|---------------|------------|----------------|
 | [Heart Disease EDA](https://github.com/Shaflovescoffee19/heart-disease-eda) | How to actually read a dataset before touching a model | pandas, seaborn, statistical analysis, visualisation | Most tutorials skip straight to modelling.
 I wanted to get this part right first |